 Level Difficulty: strenuous

 Hiking Distance: 16 miles from Chamberlain’s Ranch, 10 – 14 hours / 2 days with an overnight permit.

 First of all, you should know that access to this Top-Down Narrows Hike depends upon water levels, and it’s challenging to predict it.
 If you want to do this backpacking experience, book the permit in advance because it’s limited – 12 overnight permits to 12 persons per day.

-An excellent spot for a more extended break during the hike is Deep Creek, which is 5 miles into your hike, The Upper Narrows.
+Deep Creek is an excellent spot for a more extended break during the hike, which is 5 miles into your hike, The Upper Narrows.

 The most important is to pack appropriately.
 Remember, that night might be chilly.
 So, check our gear recommendations for this hike.
 During the second day of the hike, you will admire the lower section of The Narrows.
 This part is more popular because hikers from the bottom-up visit it.